USPTOCode/MPEP-Chatbot/README.md

 # MPEP-Chatbot

 MPEP-Chatbot is a tool that converts the Manual of Patent Examining Procedure (MPEP) from the USPTO's Reference Document Management System (RDMS) into a structured JSON format and utilizes LlamaIndex to create an interactive chatbot.
 This enables users to query and interact with MPEP content seamlessly.
+It was demo'ed on an airgapped laptop at USPTO Community Day 2024 using a Microsoft Phi LLM.

 ## Table of Contents